Premier Motor Manufacturing Company: Decline

 Prices would climb back to the $4,000 range but production slowed and never recovered to their earlier levels.
 L. S. Skelton, an Oklahoma physician who had made a fortune in oil, paid off the latest Premier indebtedness and reorganized as the Premier Motor Corporation in 1920.
-Unfortunately, Skelton died in January of 1921.
+Skelton died in January 1921.
 After the 1920-21 Depression, the company emerged from a friendly receivership in 1923, when Frederick L. Barrows of Connersville, Indiana took over and reorganized as Premier Motors, Inc. In 1923 Frederick Barrows of Premier purchased the Monroe automobile company and Monroes became the Premier Model B for 1923.